DavidBall117/ImageDownloader/README.md

 ## Getting Started

+- Make sure you have the latest LTS version of NodeJS installed.
-Initialize the project with the command: `npm install`.
+- Initialize the project with the command: `npm install`.

 ## Example Uses